Santa vs parents? How do you do Christmas presents?

-In case you haven’t heard of it, the 4-gift rule is all about keeping it simple with a mix of nice-to-haves and useful gifts.
+In case you haven't heard of it, the 4-gift rule is all about keeping it simple.
+You use the rhyme, "Something they want, something they need, something they wear and something they read" to buy your child a mix of nice-to-haves and useful gifts.

 6. Plan where to put the stockings

-There are a number of classic places for stockings, with the end of the child’s bed being 1 of the most popular.
+There are a number of classic places for stockings, with the end of your child's bed being the most popular.

 7. Make sure you use 'Santa wrap'...

 For Father Christmas' presents, you probably don't want to use regular wrap that your kids might spot on other gifts.